africanvisionmalawi/avm-site/src/pages/environment/fuel-saving-ovens/index.md

 title: Fuel-Saving Ovens
 description: How we help people build fuel efficient stoves
 headerImage: "/img/chemex.jpg"
+---

----Our Agriculture Officer, Green Phiri, teaches people around our area how to build fuel efficient stoves.
+Our Agriculture Officer, Green Phiri, teaches people around our area how to build fuel efficient stoves.

 Such stoves are excellent because they: